thewhoo/dpdk-tcp-generator/README.md

 It is recommended to first test everything with the default TCP gap (very low frequency of new connections) and `tcpdump` to see if traffic is getting sent out of the correct interface and if the server is responding.

-An example zone file that causes the server to return a NOERROR response for `a.test`:
+An example zone file that causes the server to return a NOERROR response for `a.test`, NXDOMAIN for `b.test` and `c.test` and REFUSED for other QNAMES:

 ```shell
 test.
 86400    IN      SOA     ns.test.    test.test.
 2019021300 1800 900 604800 86400